-Windows, external doors and joinery Repair category 2 Notes External joinery including soffits and fascias are affected by decay to varying degrees.
-A reputable joiner can advise on all necessary repairs.
-There is spilt seals around some openings.
-There is open cement work below the rear access door sill.
-Some window units are of an older type.
-The seals to older double glazed units often fail resulting in condensation between the panes of glass.
-Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
-This can occur without warning and may only be seen in certain weather conditions.
+Windows, external doors and joinery

+Repair category 1

+Notes There is split seals around some openings.
 Windows units/ access doors have been replaced in the past.
 Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.